pharrisee/TheFrontLinuxServerInfo/README.md

 $SAVEDIR/Saved/GameStates/ConstructData.sav
 $SAVEDIR/Saved/GameStates/GuildData.sav
 ```

+You can leave the logs, or move them out of the way, if you want a record of them.

 You might be able to get away with keeping GuildData.sav if you want to keep squads, not tested thoroughly.

 The file `$SAVEDIR/Saved/GameStates/Accounts/GM.csv` contains info on admins and bans.
 You can leave this alone if you want to keep the bans in place.